Princess parrot: Breeding

 Four to six white eggs are laid which are incubated for 19 days.
 The chicks leave the nest about 35 days after hatching.
 These parakeets are truly opportunistic breeders, with pairs choosing to nest when food is plentiful.
-They nest in a hollow in a eucalypt or desert oak.
+They nest in a hollow in an eucalypt or desert oak.

 Aviculture

 The princess parrot can make loud calls.
 Their life span is thought to be as long as 30 years.
-Under the right circumstances they are able to bond to more than one member of the host family.
+Under the right circumstances, they are able to bond to more than one member of the host family.
 These birds have a short range of mimicking ability, yet some have the ability to "talk".
 They are a favourite among many aviculturists and pet owners because of their looks and personality.
 Their diet consists of reasonable sized seeds and grasses that have seeds.
 They can be constipated if given bread or seeds that are small or become wet, they can become ill if seed bowls are contaminated by rats or mice so are best fed on an inverted ceramic pot with the bowl on top not wider than the top as they will dislodge the feed bowl.

 There are three common color mutations of this parakeet.
 These colours are Lutino, Blue, and Albino (combination of Blue and Lutino).
 The natural, or 'normal' color is green.
 There are two types of blue, one blue winged and the second is bright blue wings and bright blue head.